redstone-finance/redstone-oracles-monorepo/packages/canton-connector/daml/adapter/README.md

 The choice reads the values persisting in the adapter's `feedData` and returns a list of `RedStoneValue`s corresponding to the passed `feedIds`.
 The choice can read only aggregated values saved by using [`WritePrices`](#-writeprices).
+The choice verifies the caller is a viewer or updater before reading.

-The method doesn't modify the contract's storage.
+The method doesn't modify the contract.

 #### ∮ ReadPriceData